 2. The preconditions listed in clause 8.3.3.2.2 with regards to the EEC are fulfilled; and

-3. The EEC is triggered when it obtains the UE's new location, or is triggered by another entity such as an ECS notification.
+3. The EEC is triggered when it obtains the UE's new location or is triggered by another entity such as an ECS notification.

 NOTE 1: This procedure is applicable only for Edge-aware ACs and EASs.